VictorFMag/GPT2-chatbot-with-voice-recognition-and-speech/audio/readme.md

-This folder contains the response generated audio that the model will speak.
+This folder contains the audio generated from the response of the model.<br>
+Essa pasta contém o áudio gerado a partir da resposta do modelo.